Logo

 News June 10, 2026 / By: Bjørn H Amland

-The Norwegian government has backed down in its current effort to seek parliamentary authorisation for a NOK 30 billion (USD 3 billion) loan for Brazil’s Tropical Forest Forever Facility (TFFF).
-In a letter to the Conservative Party’s parliamentary group, the government promises a new round in Parliament before a legally binding agreement can be considered.
-All opposition parties opposed the loan, marking a crack in the 18-year political alliance behind Norway’s rainforest initiative.
-[Updated]
+The Norwegian government has backtracked on its current effort to seek parliamentary authorisation for a NOK 30 billion (USD 3 billion) loan for Brazil’s Tropical Forest Forever Facility (TFFF).
+In a letter to the Conservative Party’s parliamentary group, the government promises a new round in Parliament before a “legally binding” agreement can be considered, setting the scene for a risky showdown in Parliament.
+All opposition parties oppose the loan, marking a crack in the 18-year political alliance behind Norway’s rainforest initiative.
+[This story has been updated]

 Støre Lula .jpg